Illustration showing a skinny guy bulking up and gaining muscle.

 What is Bulking?

-• Cutting: going into a calorie deficit (losing weight) to make it faster and easier to lose fat.
-What separates cutting from simply “losing weight,” though, is cutting has an emphasis on losing weight while maintaining or gaining muscle.
+• Cutting: Eating in a calorie deficit to lose weight and burn fat.
+What separates cutting from regular weight loss is that cutting has an emphasis on losing fat while maintaining or gaining muscle.

-• Maintaining: is when you casually lift weights and eat a good diet without intentionally gaining muscle or losing fat.
-That’s great.
+• Maintaining: When you casually lift weights and eat a good diet without intentionally gaining muscle or losing fat.
 Most strong, healthy people spend most of their lives maintaining their progress.

 Is Bulking the Best Way to Build Muscle?